 If you store wood inside your home, carpenter ants can hitchhike into your home and take root.
 Be sure to store only what you will burn within 48 hours.

 Carpenter ants prefer rotting wood.
 If you have a gutter system that is blocked or broken, it can cause water to run down the sides of your home.
 This will lead to rot.
 Carpenter ants are attracted to these conditions.

 Carpenter ants need a food source.
 They don't eat wood, they eat food.
 If you have open trash cans next to your home, this can also draw carpenter ants in.

 If I protect my stored foods, will carpenter ants leave me alone?
 When carpenter ants nest inside the walls of your home it is a good idea to make stored food hard to access by storing them in hard plastic, sealable containers.
-But carpenter ants don't need an interior food source to thrive inside your walls.
-They can feed on exterior foods as well.
+But carpenter ants don't need a food source in your home to thrive inside your walls.
+They can feed from outdoor food sources as well.
 Plants, fruits, and vegetables near your home will give these insects what they need to survive.
 Carpenter ants are omnivores.
-That means they can survive on other insects, dead animals, vegetation, as well as sugary foods and starches.
+That means they can survive on other insects, dead animals, and vegetation as well as sugary foods and starches.

-If you're finding flying carpenter ants inside your home, it is extremely important to get a thorough inspection and immediate treatment.
+If you're finding flying carpenter ants inside your home, it's extremely important to have a thorough inspection performed as soon as possible and start treatments for carpenter ants immediately.
 Left untreated, carpenter ants can do a lot of damage.
 Don't wait until you're finding them crawling around in your kitchen by the hundreds or your walls begin to bulge.
 Have those carpenter ants eradicated with Green Shield Certified Integrated Pest Management from Parkway Pest Services.
 We'll take care of those ants quickly and effectively with the least amount of products.
 Immediate help is available.
-Schedule service today and get rid of those flying ants.
+Schedule a service today and get rid of those flying ants!